 For disaster recovery, you can use the following procedure to install an RSA Authentication Manager 8.2 or later system image from a DVD on a hardware appliance.
 This operation removes all data, logs, and settings that are associated with an Authentication Manager instance.
 Use this procedure if you can directly access the physical hardware.

-You can locally install RSA Authentication Manager 8.2 SP1 or later on an RSA SecurID Appliance 130 that is based upon the Dell PowerEdge R230 or an RSA SecurID Appliance 250 that is based upon the Dell PowerEdge R630.
+You can locally install RSA Authentication Manager 8.2 SP1, 8.3, or 8.4 on an RSA SecurID Appliance 130 that is based upon the Dell PowerEdge R230 or an RSA SecurID Appliance 250 that is based upon the Dell PowerEdge R630.

 For older hardware appliances, you can locally install a version 8.2 or later image on the Dell PowerEdge R210, the Dell PowerEdge R710, or an Intel-based hardware appliance.

 You can only perform this procedure on the hardware appliance.
 This operation is not supported on the virtual appliance.

 - (Optional) If the Operations Console is available for the primary or replica instance that is configured on the hardware appliance, you can download a text file that contains the current network settings: